martingmayer/preventr/README.md

 ## There’s an app for that

-In addition to the R package, I created a Shiny app that is driven by the {preventr} package and also includes things like risk visualization and several options for customization of the output.
+In addition to the R package, I created a Shiny app that is driven by the `preventr` package and also includes things like risk visualization and several options for customization of the output.
 The app is available at: